UltimaHoarder/UltimaScraper/README.md

 <!-- If you want to auth via browser, add your email and password. -->

 If you get auth attempt errors, only YOU can fix it unless you're willing to let me into your account so I can see if it's working or not.
-All issues about auth errors will be closed automatically.
-It's spam at this point, there's like 1000s of them and I don't care for anyone who can't use the search function lmao.

 Note: If active is set to False, the script will ignore the profile.